County Borough of Teesside: Predecessor authorities

+Until the nineteenth century Stockton-on-Tees was the only town to be formally incorporated as a borough in the Teesside area.
+Middlesbrough was governed by improvement commissioners from 1841 and was made a borough in 1853.
+Thornaby was incorporated as a borough in 1892, followed by Redcar in 1922.
+Billingham and Eston were urban districts, as Redcar had been until its elevation to borough status.

 Formation

 Local Government Commission for England

 Under the Local Government Act 1958 a Local Government Commission for England was established to review administrative structures throughout the country.

 The commission published draft proposals for the North Eastern General Review Area in April 1962 and a final report in October 1963.
 The report recommended the creation of a single county borough for the Teesside area as it: